wyatthurt/PPBDS.data/README.md

-# PPBDS.data
-Data for Preceptor's Primer for Bayesian Data Science
+# Data for Preceptor's Primer for Bayesian Data Science